apache spark

 • Where even are the costs?
 Extracting the actual cost per workload is not easy in AWS, and is actually quite painful to capture both the EC2 and EMR management fees.

 Of course here at Sync, we’re working on making this problem go away.
-This is why we built the Spark Autotuner product to help users quickly understand their infrastructure choices given business needs.
+This is why we built the Spark Gradient product to help users quickly understand their infrastructure choices given business needs.

-Feel free to check out the Autotuner yourself here!
+Feel free to check out the Gradient yourself here!

 You can also read our other blog posts here which go into other fundamental Spark infrastructure optimization questions.